goofball222/unifi/README.md

 * Added experimental images/tags using Alpine Linux as the base: alpine-sc, alpine-sc-nom
 * Renamed UNIFI_GID and UNIFI_UID variables to PGID and PUID respectively.
 * Added option to skip automatic `chown` during startup.
 Helps start speed on overlay2 Docker hosts.
-* Preliminary build of images/tags without Mongo included. goofball222/unifi:sc-nom, goofball222/unifi:alpine-sc-nom
+* Preliminary build of images/tags without Mongo included.
+Naming convention *-nom, IE: sc-nom, alpine-sc-nom, unifi58-nom, unifi56-nom
 * Added log message warnings about pending future removal of Mongo from container.
 You can still run this as an all-in-one on current tags, however I highly recommend moving over to a single-service per container setup with Mongo externalized.